 If you’re an overseas seller delivering a parcel to an online shopper situated in the Jabodetabek region, it first needs to clear customs at the vicinity of Soekarno – Hatta Airport (CGK) near Jakarta.
 After that, it gets sorted at a warehouse so that it’s placed on the right vehicle for last mile delivery to your customers.
 Since in this example the customer is in the Jabodetabek region, the parcel can be transported by van or motorcycle.

 The story changes if your customer isn’t that close to an international airport.
 As Indonesia is an archipelago that’s made up of 17,508 islands, some parcels will need domestic flights to airports closer to your customers’ addresses before they can be delivered by van or motorcycle to complete the parcel delivery.
 That being said, delivery times can vary quite a fair bit depending on your logistics partners’ coverage and expertise in different areas within Indonesia.
+To get a deeper breakdown of all the stages of the shipping process, do check out our B2C guide to shipping to Southeast Asia.
 Do note that this example is based on the assumption that movement isn’t restricted due to COVID-19 in Indonesia.

 Looking to ship your products and ride on the Ramadan & Raya festivities?
 Janio can get your eCommerce products into Indonesia fuss free!
 Contact us to get started.